 Alpha Bank reported a net loss of 2.5 billion euros in the first nine months of the year (9M), compared to profits of 134 million euros in 9M 2020, due to booking losses from its Galaxy NPE portfolio securitisation.

 Greece’s manufacturing PMI stayed broadly stable in November, edging down to 58.8, from 58.9 points in October, Markit data released on Wednesday showed.

-Greece’s industrial turnover rose by 17.8 percent year-on-year (YoY) in October after a slightly downward revised increase of 14.1 percent in September, Hellenic Statistical Authority (ELSTAT) data published on Thursday showed.
+Greece’s retail sales picked up pace again in September, rising by 13 percent year-on-year (YoY) from a downward revised increase of 7.5 percent in August, Hellenic Statistical Authority (ELSTAT) data showed on Tuesday.

-The employment balance remained negative in November for a second consecutive month with 33,249 more departures than hirings, according to data form the Labour Ministry’s Ergani information system.
+Greece’s employment balance in October turned negative with 70,048 more departures than hirings, from a positive balance by 19,727 in September, according to data from the Labour Ministry’s Ergani information system.